AlexKolonitsky/mifort-dev/Articles/Storages/DynamoDB_Nastya.md

 	1. First player has 100 points
 	2. Second player - 50 points
 	3. First player - 70 points
-The third updating must be after the first, but there is no guarantees that the second will be between the 1st and 3rd.
+The third updating must be after the first, but there are no guarantees that the second will be between the 1st and 3rd.
 ```
 You can read updates from your stream in DynamoDB Streams at up to twice the rate of the provisioned write capacity of your DynamoDB table.

-You can manage data in console in such a way: the name of the key, the item before (old item) and after (new item) and the type of updating (INSERT, REMOVE или MODIFY).
+You can manage data in console in such a way: the name of the key, the item before (old item) and after (new item) and the type of updating (INSERT, REMOVE or MODIFY).

 ### Triggers
 DynamoDB Triggers is a feature which allows you to execute custom actions based on item-level updates on a DynamoDB table.
 You can specify the custom action in following: